luZheng-1122/learningWeb/JavaScript/Fundamentals.md

   * `number`
   * `string`
   * `boolean`
   * `null`: for unknown values – a standalone type that has a single value null.
+It’s just a special value which represents “nothing”, “empty” or “value unknown”.
   * `undefined`: or unassigned values – a standalone type that has a single value undefined.
+The meaning of undefined is “value is not assigned”.
   * `object`
   * `symbol`: for unique identifiers.
 Enabled by ES6.